 Tricia Beretz is the owner and acupuncturist of Glacier Blue Acupuncture, and has been in practice since 2009.
 Her acupuncture studies began with Chinese style acupuncture with a strong concentration on orthopedic acupuncture, which she then further expanded to include Japanese style acupuncture.
 In 2011 she joined the Off-Season Sports & Physical Therapy team as their first acupuncturist.

 She received her Master of Acupuncture degree from the New England School of Acupuncture in 2008, and has taken master level courses at Tufts School of Medicine in their Pain Management program.
-In 2011 she became certified in Sports Medicine Acupuncture® then returned to the program as one of the teaching assistants.
+In 2011 she became certified in Sports Medicine Acupuncture® and continues to take orthopedic acupuncture courses when available.

 Tricia loves all winter sports including snowshoeing, telemark skiing and has recently taken up cross country skiing.
 In the summer you may find her running relays, hiking, or attempting to ride her bike long distances.